 The freeware program does exactly what its name suggests – it sniffs out the various files and folders that are hogging up precious storage space in your PC and displays them in an easy-to-read treemap visualization layout.
 The big boxes represent the large folders in your computer.
-If you want to dig deeper and explore what each one houses, all you have to do is single or double click the respective files.
+If you want to dig deeper and explore what each one house, all you have to do is single or double-click the respective files.

 What’s more, you can focus solely on particular file types by entering the required name in the filter field.
 You’re also provided with a set of 4 colors which allow you to tag the examined files accordingly so that you can easily keep track of them.
 This one is compatible with Windows 2000, XP, Vista and 7.

 2 – TreeSize:

 Our next program like SpaceMonger is noted to be a flexible hard disk space manager that’s also crafted for Windows PCs.
 With this interesting entrant sitting in your computer, you’ll be able to effectively manage your different files and folders as well as clean up any unwanted ones that are simply taking up additional storage space.
 The file search feature has the ability to zero in on temporary, duplicate and old files that are strewn across various drives, networks or servers.